OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 * The highest level Data Description Language used is the JSON Schema : <http://json-schema.org/>
 * Best Practice has also been taken from the Data Description Language for APIs; JSON API : <http://jsonapi.org/>
-* The Interface Description Language used is the Swagger Specification version 2.0 (also known as Open API) : <http://swagger.io/> <https://github.com/OAI/OpenAPI-Specification>
+* The Interface Description Language used is the Open API Specification v3 (previously known as Swagger): <https://www.openapis.org> <https://github.com/OAI/OpenAPI-Specification>

 #### Standards